gustafnk/microservice-websites/index.md

 ### [Server driven partial updates](#server-driven-partial-updates)

 Going back to our retail example, we now know how to expose a shopping cart component service, possibly with CSS and JavaScript references.
 We also know how to use this shopping cart component service from the consumer side.
-But what we haven’t covered yet is how to do a partial update of the shopping cart when the user adds products to it.
+But what we haven't covered yet is how to do a partial update of the shopping cart when the user adds products to it.

-First, let’s make sure users without JavaScript get an updated shopping cart when they add products to it.
+First, let's make sure users without JavaScript get an updated shopping cart when they add products to it.
 Each product item in the list of products contains a form with a button:

 ```
 <form method="POST" action="/shopping-cart/add" class="hijack">